Metropolitan Washington Restaurant Week Rules & Standards

 Yes.
 You can offer the Restaurant Week menu at the stated price point with an upgrade option.

-Does my restaurant have to offer three appetizers, three entrees, and three desserts to choose from?
+Does my restaurant have to offer multiple appetizers, entrees, and desserts on my RW menu?

 Do I have to send my Restaurant Week menu to RAMW?